kaminosekai54/MitoSplitter/README.md

 By default you need to put your list of paired file in the ressources/raw_data/ folder, But feel free to edit the setting.py file to change the default location of your file.

+if you are using single fasta file, (not paired with a csv anotation), It should be a fasta containing reads for a gene.
+Each read inside it should have for sequence ID the name of the taxon. exemple : file name : 12S.fasta file content :
+>JM59
+ATCGGGAT
+>JM58
+ACTGATCGGAT
+...

+To avoid any problem when running the alignement, please make sure that the absolute path (Path from the root) to the MitoSplitter folder doesn't contain space.

 Simply run the main.py file and let the magic do its work.
 To get file from genbank, you can find in the tools folder a utility script "genbankDownloader.py" that will download a liste of file based on accessionID stored in a csv file.
 The csv file must be called "list_accessionID.csv" with atleest a column named "accessionID" that contain your accessionID.